ploum/lingi2401/projects_2020/Report-Jerome-Eertmans-13551600.md

     return impl
 ```

-Even though fixing the error was quite an easy task, I learn many interesting things on how to contribute and here is a quick summary:
+Even though fixing the error was quite an easy task, I learned many interesting things on how to contribute and here is a quick summary:

 #### 1. Reproducible error

-Numba's community asks issues to fullfill two criterions:
+Numba's community asks issues to fulfill two criteria:
 - [x] I have tried using the latest released version of Numba (most recent is
  visible in the change log (https://github.com/numba/numba/blob/master/CHANGE_LOG).
 - [x] I have included below a minimal working reproducer (if you are unsure how